Wednesday, September 30, 2015

 "Wouldn't it be funny if that were true?"

 Above is how Cat on a Hot Tin Roof's last scene might have played out had the film kept Williams' original ending.
-But after 108 minutes of sexual advance-retreat, Hollywood knew 1958 audiences would tear down the theater if these two beautiful specimens weren't granted their hard-won happy ending.
+But for the movie version, Hollywood knew that after 108 minutes of sexual advance and retreat, audiences would have torn down the theater if these two beautiful specimens weren't granted their hard-won happy ending.

 BONUS MATERIAL